0

 As the old saying goes – ‘lies, damned lies and statistics’.
 Data can often be extremely misleading.

-For example around 2% of the population are deaf, prioritising based on that would mean that many games wouldn’t have subtitles.
+For example around 2% of the population are Deaf, prioritising based on that would mean that many games just wouldn’t have subtitles.
 But 60% of Assassins Creed Origins players turned on the off-by-default subtitles, and 95% of Assassins Creed Odyssey players left the on-by-default subtitles turned on.

 Around 1% of the population have one hand, yet Uncharted 4’s one handed functionality was used by 33% of their players.